cclauss/Find-Python-syntax-errors-action/README.md

 * E901: SyntaxError or IndentationError
 * E999: SyntaxError -- failed to compile a file into an Abstract Syntax Tree

-## Instead of using this action, you can add the file `.github/workflows/lint_python.yml` to your repo...
+## For more tests and more control, instead of using this action,
+## You can add the file `.github/workflows/lint_python.yml` to your repo...
 ```yaml
 name: lint_python
 on: [pull_request, push]